Air Quality and Mask Mandates

 If we ever get to put COVID in our past and move on, air purifiers will continue to do important work keeping your space healthy and clean from other germs and pollutants.

 The technology is simple, a great air purifier only needs a strong enough motor to pull the air for the size of your space and a filter that can remove the smallest of contaminating particles.
-Certain devices, like the mod and mod jr., have real HEPA filters that can filter the smallest virus-sized particles from the air.
-With strong motors that work for extra large rooms, they’re ideal for open-plan houses, open offices, and large classrooms.
+With strong motors that work for extra large rooms, Oransi air purifiers are ideal for open-plan houses, open offices, and large classrooms.

 Choosing the Right Air Purifier